magellan-extension/magellan/docs/ARCHITECTURE.md

 ### Overview

-The theme system provides consistent theming across all extension pages (sidebar, API key page) with support for:
+The theme system provides consistent theming across all extension pages (sidebar, API key page, what's new page) with support for:

 - Light and dark themes
 - System theme synchronization